nehapatlolla/nestjs-task-management/nestjs.md

 Our nest doesnt know how to use it so we use the interceptors.

-Interceptor is created and then we have to impor it in the main.ts. using app.global
+Interceptor is created and then we have to import it in the main.ts. using app.global

 ## Loggers

 Why do we need logs?

-we are having so many operations in h epplication, to know whats wrong we use logs,
+we are having so many operations in the application, to know whats wrong we use logs,

 **Types:**